mesosphere/marathon/README.md

 * Event subscription (e.g. if you need to notify an external service of task updates or state changes you can supply a HTTP endpoint which will receive these notifications.
 This is especially useful if you have
 * Web UI

+## Setup & Run

+* mvn package

+### This starts marathon on mesos in local-mode - it's not how you would run it on your cluster

+* bin/start --master local

+Point your web browser to port 8080 and you should be able to see the marathon UI.

+### To launch it in production mode, you'll need a zookeeper & mesos running

+* bin/start --master zk://zk1.foo.bar,zk2.foo.bar/mesos

 ## API

 Using [HTTPie](http://httpie.org):